 All students entering the Graduate Entry-Level Athletic Training Education Program are subject to the admission procedures and standards to the Graduate School.
-The students admitted per cohort, or admission year, will be around 14 with a total number of around 28 in the major at one time.
+The students admitted per cohort, or admission year, is capped at 18 with a total number of 36 maximum.